Information Transmission and Processing in G-Protein-Coupled-Receptor Complexes: Information Landscape

 \section{Information Landscape}

 Figure \ref{Landscape} presents a conceptual schematic of the information landscape described in Section \ref{TheoreticalResults}, with the two control parameters, $\beta(E_p - E_d)$ and $J_0$, plotted along the horizontal axes and the information content of the system on the vertical axis.
 The surface contains peaks and valleys, representing points where the time derivative of the information content is zero.
 These extrema correspond to the NESS of the system.
-The specific NESS for the modeled system are mapped in Figure \ref{SolutionsNoMax}.
+The specific NESS for the modeled system are mapped in Figure \ref{SwitchQuasi}.
 Each ridge in Figure \ref{Landscape} marks a local information maximum, although not necessarily the global maximum.

-In Figure \ref{Solutions}, the global maxima of the Biological Ensemble solutions are shown in black.
-Within this model, these black trajectories correspond to the highest possible information transmission and thus represent the most probable states of the system.
-The remaining trajectories represent local maxima, quasistable states that can persist for extended periods, but are less likely to occur naturally.
-For a system residing in one of these local maxima to transition to the global maximum, it must experience a sufficiently large perturbation to overcome the stability of the local state.
+The local maxima of the Biological Ensemble solutions are shown in Figure \ref{SwitchQuasi}.
+For a system residing in one of these local maxima to transition to another local maximum, it must experience a sufficiently large perturbation to overcome the stability of the local state.

 At the critical flux